bnbarak/seamless-redux/README.md

 # Motivation

-`React` should render DOM elements, and `Redux` should handle state management.
-Easy to say, hard to write.
+`React` should render DOM elements, and `Redux` should handle state management - easy to say, hard to do.
-`seamless-redux` facilitate the separation `React` and `Redux` by eliminating the `dispatch` method and the overhead of writing repetitive `Redux` code.
+`seamless-redux` facilitate the separation between `React` and `Redux` by eliminating the `dispatch` method and the overhead of writing repetitive reducers.

 # Setup

-1.

 ```javascript
 // Root Reducer